 Photo courtesy of Maurice REYBAUD

-White or white blend.
-Mild fragrance.
-18 to 25 petals.
-Average diameter 5".
-Large, double (17-25 petals), borne mostly solitary, cluster-flowered, in small clusters, flat bloom form.
+Red, yellow stamens.
+None / no fragrance.
+7 to 8 petals.
+Average diameter 1.5".
+Medium, double (17-25 petals), cluster-flowered, in large clusters, cupped-to-flat bloom form.
 Blooms in flushes throughout the season.
-Long, pointed buds.
+Pointed buds.

 Short, compact, spreading.
 Medium, glossy, dark green, dense foliage.

 Height of 16" to 28" (40 to 70 cm).
 Width of up to 28" (up to 70 cm).